brillout/wildcard-api/readme.md

 ## Getting Started

-This getting started is about adding Wildcard to an exisiting app.
-If you don't already have an app or if you just want to try out Wildcard, you can use a [Reframe starter](https://github.com/reframejs/reframe#getting-started) to quickly get started.

-1. Add Wildcard to your Node.js server.
+1. Install Wildcard on your Node.js server.

    With Express:
    ~~~js